wvu-navLab/Multi_turtlebot_sim/README.md

 ## Introduction

-This package is meant to be an example on how robots needs to be configured in order to support simulating multi robots in the same environment.
+This repository contains multi turtle bot simulation in Gazebo with a waypoint follower code.
+The sensor measurements are simulated and DEKF algorithm is used for localization.

 ## Platform
-ROS 2 Version: Foxy
+ROS 2 Version: Humble

 ## Notes